wizpizz/DREAMpAI/README.md

 # DREAMpAI
-A Tkinter app that generated Dream AI images with Dream by Wombo API
+A Tkinter app that generates Dream AI images with Dream by Wombo API